jeffey97/git_assignment/README.md

 Git is a version control system to manage code locally where as GitHub is a cloud-based platform for hosting Git repositories.

 f.
 What does git diff do?
-It shows changes between commits, branches, or the working directory and the staging area.
+It shows changes between commits, branches or the working directory and the staging area.

 g.
 What is the main branch?
 The main branch is the default, primary branch in a repository, often used to store production-ready code.